vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

+---
+title: "VTEX Pick and Pack Carrriers Integration Protocol"
+slug: "vtex-pick-and-pack-get-order-status-and-information-api"
+hidden: false
+createdAt: "2023-04-05T17:08:52.219Z"
+updatedAt: "2023-04-05T17:08:52.219Z"
+excerpt: "Learn how to create webhooks and get order status and information from VTEX Pick and Pack API"
+seeAlso:
+ - "vtex-pick-and-pack"
+ - "vtex-pick-and-pack-get-order-status-and-information-api"
+hidePaginationPrevious: false
+hidePaginationNext: false
+---

-# VTEX Pick and Pack Carreriers Integration Protocol
+# VTEX Pick and Pack Carrriers Integration Protocol

 All API access is over HTTPS and accessed from `https://api.pickingnpacking.com `.
 All data is sent and received as JSON.